celejewm/cele-webski/docs/group_11_summary.md

 ![Figure 1](https://github.com/celejewm/cele-webski/blob/main/docs/Figure%201.png)

-Format: ![Figure 1: A map depicting the chosen sites for satellite imagery sea surface temperature analysis (created by authors in ArcGIS Pro).]
+Figure 1: A map depicting the chosen sites for satellite imagery sea surface temperature analysis (created by authors in ArcGIS Pro).

 Figure 2: A graph depicting the sea surface temperatures over time at Site A based on ENVI analysis (created by authors in Microsoft Excel).